-- is authorised to respond to International Contractor data queries, - is available for a three-month period immediately after the database is submitted unless otherwise agreed upon, - is able to respond to International Contractor queries within three working days, and - is able to resolve data discrepancies.
+- is authorised to respond to international contractor data queries, - is available for a three-month period immediately after the database is submitted unless otherwise agreed upon, - is able to communicate in English, - is able to respond to international contractor queries within three working days, and - is able to resolve data discrepancies.

-Standard 19.4 A complete set of PISA paper-based instruments as administered and including any national options, is forwarded to the International Contractor for Core 4 on or before the first day of testing.
+Standard 19.4 A complete set of PISA paper-based instruments as administered and including any national options, is forwarded to the international contractors on or before the first day of testing.
 The submission includes the following: